-- 2In a large saucepan over medium-high heat, combine 1 1/2 cups of the milk, 2 cups water, the butter, garlic, and salt.
-Bring to a rolling boil.
-Slowly whisk in the grits.
-Whisk continuously for a minute, until no lumps remain.
+- 2In a large saucepan over medium-high heat, combine 1 1/2 cups of the milk, the water, measured butter, garlic, and salt.
+Bring to a rolling boil and slowly whisk in the grits.
+Whisk continuously for a minute until no lumps remain.
 Reduce the heat, cover, and simmer for 5 minutes.
 Remove from the heat and stir in the cheese.

-- 3In a large bowl, whisk together the remaining 2 cups milk, the hot sauce, pepper, and eggs.
+- 3In a large bowl, whisk together the remaining 2 cups milk, hot sauce, pepper, and eggs.
 Gradually add the hot grits, stirring to combine.
-Pour the grits into the prepared dish and sprinkle with paprika.
+Pour the grits into the prepared baking dish and sprinkle with the paprika.

-- 4Bake for 45 minutes, until puffy around the edges and a knife inserted into the center comes out clean.
+- 4Bake for 45 minutes, until the grits are puffy around the edges and a knife inserted into the center comes out clean.
+Serve hot.

 © CBS Interactive.
 All Rights Reserved